omikhailk/project_euler_sols/README.md

 My solutions for the Project Euler problems.

-The solutions are in Python and Go so far.
+The solutions are only in Python so far.